Erythromelalgia

 There are three major causes:

-- secondary forms in case of a myeloproliferative syndrome, systemic lupus erythematosus, ovarian or breast cancer, diabetes mellitus, certain drugs (calcium channel blockers)
+- secondary forms in case of infection (Lyme disease, HIV), a myeloproliferative syndrome, systemic lupus erythematosus, ovarian or breast cancer, diabetes mellitus, certain drugs (calcium channel blockers)

 - probably autoimmune axonopathy (adolescence) that specifically affects the small nerve fibers.

-Women are twice as often affected as men and 30% of patients are aged less than 30 years.
-The rare cases reported in the literature show that the use of a regional anesthesia technique has usually little effect and does not reduce the doses of complex medical treatment.
-Lidocaine patches seem effective.
+Women are twice as often affected as men and 30 % of patients are less than 30 years old.
+Locoregional anesthesia and lidocaine patches seem effective.

 Anesthetic implications: